mhdawson/AlexaMqttBridge/README.md

 then copy config.json.sample to config.json and fill in the configuration as required.

+In addition, the bridge requires a private key and certificate which is used to support SSL.
+The certificate must be issued by a recognized issuer in order for the Alexa skill to be able to connect to it.
+Currently these files must be in the same file as which `index.js` is located.
+These two files must be present:

+* `key.pm` - private key associated with the certificate
+* `cert.pem` - the certificate.

+I use [Let's Encrypt'](https://letsencrypt.org/) to generate a free certificate.

 ## Configuration

 You will need to create a custom skill and a matching config.json